PrintsCharming/ObjectHydrator/README.md

 TypeListGenerator - Return a list of objects

 PasswordGenerator - Returns a string of random pw characters with length parameter

+UnitedKingdomCityGenerator - Returns a UK City - Thanks to fuzzy-afterlife

+UnitedKingdomCountyGenerator - Returns a UK County - Thanks to fuzzy-afterlife

+UnitedKingdomPostcodeGenerator - Returns a UK Post Code - Thanks to fuzzy-afterlife

+AlphaNumericGenerator - Returns an string with alpha chars of n length - Thanks to fuzzy-afterlife

 All values can be overridden so you can do things like fake search results etc...